potti500/json-ld-demo/README.md

 # json-ld-demo
-Short Demonstration on how JSON-LD is working.
-In this example I used Events from schema.org.
+This is a small example to show how JSON-LD works.
+In this example I used classes from schema.org.
+This example was created as part of the course "Enterprise Knowledge Engineering".